Cognigy/Documentation/docs/en/docs/insights/step-explorer.md

 ### Go to Transcript Explorer

-In case you want to evaluate the early drop-offs during conversations to improve your Virtual Agent, a right-click on a 'Drop off' step provides a context menu "Go to Transcript Explorer", which allows you to check the conversations by searching keywords representing the steps when the customer drops off.
+In case you want to evaluate the early drop-offs during conversations to improve your Virtual Agent, a right-click on a 'Drop off' step provides a context menu **Go to Transcript Explorer**, which allows you to check the conversations by searching keywords representing the steps when the customer drops off.

 <figure>
   <img class="image-center" src="{{config.site_url}}insights/images/a7e0fdb-Step_Explorer_early_drop_off_situation_4.svg" width="100%" />